 Bridport is a vibrant and attractive Georgian town, famous for rope and net making, and is a “gateway” to the Jurassic Coast – World Heritage Site, but now becoming better known for its lively arts scene and excellent local food.

 Every Wednesday and Saturday Bridport holds a famous street Market with stalls selling curiosities, amazing artisan food and bric-a-brac.
 Belying its size, this small market town is able to boast independent, award winning, butchers, bakers, greengrocers and a brewery!
 The abundance of pubs in the town are well supported with a wide variety of restaurants and a great cocktail bar!

 West Bay also marks the beginning of the 18-mile stretch of shingle known as Chesil Beach.
 The pebbles increase in size as the beach runs from West to East.
 Pea-sized shingle at West Bay and jacket potato size at Portland.
 It is said that a smuggler landing on the beach at night could tell where he had landed by the size of the stones under his feet!
 West Bay is a wonderful seaside location and great for families.
 Activities include crabbing on the pier, swimming, fishing, boat trips, golfing, river boating and coastal walking.

 The Bridport area offers a huge variety of things to do.
 Here we have broken down the locale to incorporate the finer detail of what the area has to offer.

-Mainly shingle beaches adorn this stretch of the coastline with many activities to be enjoyed including kayaking, diving, snorkeling, sailing and surfing.
+Mainly shingle beaches adorn this stretch of the coastline.
+Many on-the-water activities can be enjoyed here including kayaking, diving, snorkeling, sailing and surfing.
 Beach fishing is also popular with a wide variety of species available to be caught for your own barbecue fish supper.